Home » Lifestyle » How Many Poker Chips Do You Need for Home Games?

 Buy a Poker Set

-The simplest way to prepare for hosting is to purchase a poker set.
-But how many chips are included?
+Once you know how to divide poker chips for home games, the next step to prepare for hosting is to purchase a poker set.
+But what are the best poker chips for home games?
+How many poker chips per person are included?
 And which set is right for your group?
+Here’s what you need to know to get started:

 • 200-chip sets: Suitable for two to four players.